semgrep/semgrep-docs/docs/experiments/taint-propagators.md

     sink(s.pop())
 ```

-Here, an unsafe `user_input` is stored into a set data-structure, and then we take
+Code description: An unsafe `user_input` is stored into a `set` data structure.
-a random element from that set and pass it into a `sink` function.
-Of course, this
+A random element from `set` is then passed into a `sink` function.
+This random
-random element could be `user_input` itself, leading to an injection vulnerability!
+element can be `user_input` itself, leading to an injection vulnerability!

-If we try to find this issue with this rule:
+Let's use the following rule to find the above-described issue:

 ```yaml
 mode: taint